smarty/changelog/sdk/javascript.md

 ## [4.0.2] - 2023-12-06

+### Axios.create is not a function error.

 ### Fixed:
-- Fixed "TypeError: Axios.create is not a function" error.
+- Added .default to require statement.

 ## [4.0.1] - 2023-11-29